-It really starts in late August, early September with a long road of confinement and responsibilities ahead.
+It really starts in late August or early September with a long road of confinement and responsibilities ahead.

 Summer is the carrot at the end of the stick.

-The need to be free and normal and to release months of pent-up stress may be greater than any summer in several generations.
+The need to release months of pent-up stress may be greater than any summer in several generations.

 In short, we need this summer.
 We need it something fierce.

 That’s where Dollywood, located in the beautiful Great Smoky Mountains, steps in.

 It’s clear that park officials spent the downtime in planning mode.

 What’s new at Dollywood this summer?

 The leadership at Dollywood, which impresses each season with its vision and forethought, is at it again.
 The celebration continues this year with new surprises and former favorites.